 Optimizing your site and content for the way people actually look for things online will help you rank better for these localized searches.
 It will also futureproof your site for the continual growth of voice assistants.

-2. Be Consistently Consistent
+Local SEO Thing #2: Be Consistently Consistent

 The little details matter when it comes to Local SEO.
 Presenting your business information consistently—especially the physical address—is crucial because Google assesses your legitimacy through such consistency.